pento/automatic-updater/readme.txt

 == Changelog ==

+= 0.3 =
+* FIXED: Use ouput buffering to ensure nothing is printed during upgrades

 = 0.2 =
 * ADDED: Some useful filters and actions.
 See the [Documentation](http://pento.net/projects/automatic-updater-for-wordpress/) for details
 * FIXED: s/automattic/automatic/g